State-Estimation/MKCIKF-Matlab/README.md

-# A Multikernel Correntropy Approach for Invariant Extended Kalman Filtering
+# MKCIKF: Multikernel Correntropy Invariant Kalman Filter for Localization of Legged Robot

 ## Overview
-This work proposes a multikernel correntropy invariant extended Kalman filter (MKCIEKF) that integrates multikernel correntropy with IEKF methodology to enhance robustness against heavy-tailed extreme noise.
-It is consistently better than the IEKF in a unicycle simulation and improves by 22.31\% and 25.46\% in the biped robot simulation and the quadruped experiment, demonstrating great potential for applications.
+This work proposes a multikernel correntropy invariant extended Kalman filter (MKCIEKF) that integrates multikernel correntropy with IEKF methodology to enhance robustness against heavy-tailed noise.
+Evaluations on biped robot simulations and quadruped robot experiments demonstrate that the proposed MKCIKF improves localization accuracy by approximately \textbf{38.1\%} and \textbf{18.3\%}, respectively, compared with IKF, while exhibiting enhanced robustness under complex and unstructured terrain conditions.

 ---